ibm-cloud-docs/hpc-ibm-spectrumlsf/lsf-paygo-model.md

 ## Key aspects
 {: #key-aspects}

-Following are the key aspects of LSF Pay-As-You-Go model:
+Following are the key aspects of LSF PayGo model:

 * **Prelicensed and Metered model**

-    * Traditional LSF solution required a IBM Customber Number which are entitled to deploy LSF on IBM Cloud.

-    * In PAYGo, the licensing is integrated into the image and billed automatically through IBM Cloud metering.
+    * Traditional LSF solution required a IBM Customer Number which were entitled to deploy LSF on IBM Cloud whereas in PAYGo model, the licensing is integrated into the image and billed automatically through IBM Cloud metering.

     * Users are charged based upon the actual usage, usually by the number of vCPUs or instance hours consumed.